shivanmodha/Spark/README.md

 npm install
 npm start
 ```
-## Notes
-Make sure you have access to windows build tools
+Make sure you have access to windows build tools.
+If installing node_modules gives an error, try installing windows-build-tools with admin privileges.
 ```
 npm install --global windows-build-tools
 ```